Trusted By:

 • Oil companies and Multinationals

-The course is designed to improve participants’ awareness and knowledge of sanctions risks in financial and non-financial institutions.
+Our sanctions course is designed to improve your awareness and knowledge of sanctions risks in financial and non-financial institutions.
 It focuses on some of the most significant control issues and how best to approach the development of a sanctions risk management framework.
-The course will be of significant benefit to sanctions specialists, financial crime specialists and other risk professionals, as well as executives and managers who have a responsibility for managing their organisation’s sanctions risk exposures.

 • Presentation was lively and there was good interaction with participants